zenomt/rtmfp-cpp/test/tcserver.md

 RTWebSocket connections use the same message and metadata formats, and flow association semantics, as described in RFC 7425 for RTMFP flows.

-## Apps
+## Apps (Partitions)

-Each client connects to a server-side “App”, specified by the `app` member of the `connect` command’s argument object.
+Each client connects to a named partition (an “App”), specified by the `app` member of the `connect` command’s argument object.
 The App provides a namespace in the server for stream names, as well as the reach of the `broadcast` command (described below).
-Within an App there may be at most one publisher for any stream name at once; however, there can be any number of distinctly named streams published in the same App at once.
+Within an App there may be at most one active publisher for a stream name at a time; however, there can be any number of distinctly named streams published in the same App at the same time.

+Note: The `app` designator should typically be set to the path component of the `tcUrl` member of the `connect` command’s argument object, without the leading slash (if any).

 ## Authentication